The submission window for Issue #3 of RAMBLE is now closed.

 RAMBLE is an online literary publication for Georgia Tech students whose first language is not English.
 We also welcome submissions from students whose first language is a postcolonial variety of English.
 Postcolonial varieties might include any number of Englishes found across the world.
 Finally, students who come from bilingual/multilingual home situations may also submit.
-If you wonder if you are eligible to submit to RAMBLE, just ask us by sending an email to the managing editor, Kendra Slayton, at GTworldenglishescommittee@gmail.com.
+If you wonder if you are eligible to submit to RAMBLE, just ask us by sending an email to the managing editor, Jeff Howard, at GTworldenglishescommittee@gmail.com.

 All accepted work will appear on our website.
 We are looking for quality poetry (including contemporary, formal, spoken-word, or experimental); fiction (short stories and flash, but no novels or novel chapters); creative nonfiction (including personal essays, photo essays, memoir, flash, and experimental work, etc.), and comics.
 We also accept submissions of artwork/photographs.
 If you’d like to get a sense of what we publish, feel free to read an issue of the magazine.

 Fiction submissions: one piece of up to 5,000 words or up to three pieces of less than 1,500 words each.

 Creative nonfiction submissions: one piece of up to 5,000 words or up to three pieces of less than 1,500 words each.

 Poetry: Up to five poems, totaling less than ten single-spaced pages.

 Art/photography/infographics/posters: No more than five images total.